TheOdinProject/curriculum/foundations/javascript_basics/installing_nodejs.md

 Now when you run `node -v`, you should see `vXX.xx.x` or something similar (with the X's replaced with actual numbers).

+Installing Node also installs npm alongside it.
+Run `npm -v` and like above you should see `XX.xx.x` or something similar .

-If you see that, you have successfully installed Node!
+If you see those messages, you have successfully installed Node and npm!

 ### Using Node console